jiawei397/deno-oak-nest/README.md

 export const InjectModel = (Cls: Constructor) => Inject(() => getModel(Cls));
 ```

-> To support it, I changed the `router.add` method to asynchronous.
+> To support it, I changed the `router.register` method to asynchronous.
 It was not a
 > pleasant decision.

 Here is a Service example: